 Of course, such grape diversity would only be possible thanks to Sonoma’s varied climate, from the coastal wine regions freshened by the Pacific breeze to the warm inland valleys extending into the Mayacamas Mountains.

-Basics on the Wine Regions
+Sonoma's Wine Regions

 There are 18 American Viticultural Areas (AVA) in Sonoma, each with unique geographical and climatic traits.
 And although only 6% of the county is planted with vines, they add up to almost 63,000 acres of vineyards.